-The Barnstorming series was edited a bit, particularly the first story.
+The Barnstorming series got some editing, particularly the first story.
 I also worked on the next Multiverse adventure, calling it Multiverse Mini.

 This Month’s Productivity Killers